January 3, 2013

 A team of researchers has developed a method to successfully predict the structures of artificial proteins, a breakthrough that could yield valuable methods for making pharmaceuticals and other chemicals that require precise assembly of complex structures.

-The work, which appears in the Proceedings of the National Academy of Sciences (PNAS), was conducted by researchers at NYU, the U.S. Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab), Stony Brook University, and Temple University.
+The work, which appeared in the Proceedings of the National Academy of Sciences (PNAS), was conducted by researchers at NYU, the U.S. Department of Energy’s Lawrence Berkeley National Laboratory, Stony Brook University, and Temple University.

 The structures of natural proteins define their complex functions.
 Based on interactions between their amino acids, proteins can fold and twist into distinct, chemically directed shapes.
 The resulting structure dictates the proteins’ actions in the body, so accurate modeling of structure is vital to understanding their functions.

 Peptoids, or synthetic proteins, follow similar design rules.
 Because peptoids are less vulnerable to chemical or metabolic breakdown than are proteins, they hold promise for pharmaceuticals and materials.
 Moreover, scientists can now build and manipulate peptoid molecules with great precision.
 But to design peptoids for a specific function, researchers need to first untangle the complex relationship between a peptoid’s composition and its folded structure.

 Past efforts to predict protein structure have had limited success, but the research team for the PNAS study demonstrated that a computer modeling approach similar to one used to predict protein structures can accurately predict peptoid conformations as well